Dark states with electromagnetic form factors at electron colliders: colliders operated with

 \subsection{CEPC}

 In the following, we will focus on the future CEPC~\cite{CEPCStudyGroup:2018rmc, CEPCStudyGroup:2018ghi}.
 The CEPC, proposed by the Chinese high energy physics community in 2012, is designed to run primarily at a center-of-mass energy of 240 GeV as a Higgs factory ($H$-mode) with a total luminosity of $ 20\ \mathrm{ab}^{-1}$ for ten years running.
 In addition, it will also be operated on the $Z$-pole as a $Z$ factory ($Z$-mode) with a total luminosity of $100\ \mathrm{ab}^{-1}$ for two years running at $\sqrt{s}=91.2\ \mathrm{GeV}$, perform a precise $WW$ threshold scan ($WW$-mode) with a total luminosity of $\sim 6\ \mathrm{ab}^{-1}$ for one year running at $\sqrt{s} \sim$ $160\ \mathrm{GeV}$, and be upgraded to a center-of-mass energy of 360 GeV, close to the $t\bar t$ threshold ($t\bar t$-mode) with a total luminosity of $\sim 1\ \mathrm{ab}^{-1}$ for five years \cite{CEPCPhysicsStudyGroup:2022uwl}.
-For the monophoton signature at CEPC, we use the cuts for the final detected photon following the CEPC CDR~\cite{CEPCStudyGroup:2018ghi}: $|z_\gamma|<0.99$ and $E_\gamma > 0.1 $ GeV.
-Similar as the symmetric STCF and BESIII, we also apply the cut in Eq. (\ref{eq:adv-cuts}) with $\cos\theta_b=0.99$ to remove the reducible background events \cite{Liu:2019ogn}.